inkline/inkline/packages/docs/pages/docs/forms/select.md

 ### Sass Variables
 Modifying the <nuxt-link :to="{ name: 'docs-forms-input' }">Input Component</nuxt-link> and the <nuxt-link :to="{ name: 'docs-components-dropdown' }">Dropdown Component</nuxt-link> Sass Variables will also change the Select component.

 Here you can find a list of the Sass variables you can use for the select components.
-If you're looking to find common variables that these rely on, you should take a look at the <nuxt-link :to="{ name: 'docs-introduction-sass-variables' }">Sass Variables</nuxt-link> page.
+If you're looking to find common variables that these rely on, you should take a look at the <nuxt-link :to="{ name: 'docs-core-sass-variables' }">Sass Variables</nuxt-link> page.

 <i-scss-preview title="Select" expanded>
     <template slot="scss">